• FAQ

 5. Do students have to participate in Science Fair?

-• We strongly encourage all students to delve into a topic they are passionate about through Science Fair, but only students in Biology 2 with Mrs. Barkes are required to participate.
+• We strongly encourage all students to delve into a topic they are passionate about through Science Fair with Mr. Phipps .
 The FAU High School building is equipped with state-of-the-art lab spaces and cutting-edge scientific equipment and resources that are sure to pique your interest in something.

 6. Can students pursue both undergraduate research and Science Fair?